pettyre1/credit-fraud-detector/README.md

 To run this notebook yourself:
 1. Download this repository.
 2. Open [Google Colab](https://colab.research.google.com/) and upload the `Credit_Card_Fraud.ipynb` notebook.
-3. Upload the `creditcard.csv` dataset (located in the `data/` directory of this repository) to the root `/content/` directory of your Colab environment.
+3. Upload the `creditcard.csv` dataset ([download from Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) - file is too large for GitHub) to the root `/content/` directory of your Colab environment.
 4. Run the cells sequentially to see the data processing, model training, and evaluation metrics.